Compute

 DRS changes the DR database parameter values based on your settings.
 After the modification, the comparison results are automatically updated.

 Some parameters in the DR database cannot take effect immediately, so the comparison result is temporarily inconsistent.
-Restart the DR database before the DR task is started or after the DR task is completed.
+Restart the DR database before the DR task is started or after the DR task is completed for the modification to take effect.
 To minimize the impact of database restart on your services, restart the DR database at the scheduled time after the disaster recovery is complete.

 For details about parameter comparison, see Parameters for Comparison in the Data Replication Service User Guide.